ptenn/Windows-Service-Sample/README.md

             .Build();

 I created an external XML file for Quartz Jobs and Triggers in the repository `quartzJobsAndTriggers.xml`, but could not figure out how to get that mechanism wired up correctly.

+Unfortunately, reconfiguring the Job / Trigger interval requires a recompile.

+After building the Solution, open a Visual Studio Command Prompt and run

+    installutil CleanService.exe

+To install the Windows Service.